-This popular ridesharing service first launched in 2009 right here in The Bay Area.
+This popular ridesharing service first launched in 2009 in The San Francisco Bay Area.
 Since then there have been dozens of Uber accidents in San Francisco (including several high-profile ones which have forced lawmakers to rethink how they view ridesharing).

 But victims of these accidents often find themselves fighting an uphill battle.
 It’s sneaky and underhanded when a company uses legal loopholes to get out of paying innocent victims the compensation they deserve, but for years that’s exactly what Uber has tried to do.
 The company has done nearly all it can to minimize its liability while maximizing profits.

-An experienced Uber accident lawyer in San Francisco can help you fight back against these faceless companies and make your recovery process significantly easier.
+An experienced Uber accident lawyer in San Francisco can help you fight back against these faceless rideshare companies like Uber and Lyft and make your recovery process significantly easier.

 As any reputable taxi service (or driver’s union) will tell you, Uber is not a taxi service.
 Uber is a ridesharing service.
 The company was designed to connect individual drivers (using their personal cars) with people who needed to get from Point A to Point B.